You are here: Home ⁄ Projectors ⁄ Current Page

 Inputs & Connectivity - think about everything you'd like to hook up to your projector.
 This could include your cable box, video game system, blu-ray player, and maybe even your laptop.
 At a minimum, look for a projector with 2 or more HDMI inputs and a VGA input.
 MHL ready HDMI inputs are great if you're looking to take your projector on the road or outdoors, as they support video streaming sticks, like the Roku or Chromecast.

-Last but not least, is placement flexibility.
-While you could just put your projector on a table and then move it around to fit the screen, most people choose to mount the projector to the ceiling.
-Depending on your room's architecture, your projector may sit high or be positioned slightly off to the side of the screen.
+Placement flexibility - while you could just put your projector on a table and then move it around to fit the screen, most people choose to mount the projector to the ceiling.
+The exception to this are ultra-short throw (UST) projectors.
+They are meant to sit inches away from the wall and are typically more aesthetically pleasing to look at.
+While image quality and brightness can be amazing, they do have limitations on screen size, typically maxing out at 100" or 120" diagonally.
+If you choose a more traditional style projector, depending on your room's architecture, your projector may sit high or be positioned slightly off to the side of the screen.
 If this is the case, you'll want a projector that has a vertical / horizontal lens shift option.
 This will allow you to slide the image to match the screen dimensions, without physically moving the projector.

 Check out some of our top selling home theater projectors.